CBS Paid Eliza Dushku $9.5 Million After Alleged Sexual Harassment, Termination

 Dushku eventually approached Caron with her concerns and together they decided that she would address the ongoing issue with Weatherly directly, which she did.
 According to the notes, Weatherly then texted the president of CBS Television Studios, "saying that he wanted to talk about Ms. Dushku's sense of humor."

-Days later the actress was written off the show and told that plans to include her as a permanent cast member had been cancelled.
+Days later the actress was written off the show and told that plans to include her as a permanent cast member had been canceled.
 Dushku, who considered a lawsuit but decided to enter into mediation with the company, said she believed it was retaliation for confronting Weatherly and raising alarms about his behavior.

-Weatherly has denied all of the allegations against him, claiming he had no part in removing Dushku from Bull.
+Weatherly has denied all of the allegations against him, saying he had no part in removing Dushku from Bull.

 He did not deny having made the comments but explained that they were merely jokes, improvised in the spur of the moment.